chef-boneyard/chef-web-docs-2016/chef_master/source/chef_why.rst

 Who uses |chef|?
 =====================================================
-Lots of companies, ranging from `small startups to the largest companies on the planet <http://www.opscode.com/customers/>`_.
+Lots of companies, ranging from `small startups to the largest companies on the planet <http://www.getchef.com/customers/>`_.

-Why the Apache license?
+Why the |apache| license?
 =====================================================
 .. include:: ../../includes_chef/includes_chef_why_apache_license.rst